Jbdealord/payment_api_v1/README.md

 1. Create `CONTRIBUTING.md` file in the root of this repository to store rules directly related to contribution - Code of Conduct, Pull Requesting, etc ...
+2. Draw UML diagrams using special tool (e.g. Draw.IO) and replace drafts with new shiny diagrams.

 Whole architecture of Microservice farm: